ssebs/ssebs-www/content/blog/minimacropad.md

 A few bugs were fixed over time, but in the end I had released `v1.2.3` before I was ready for my next big change.

-Read more about how I [learned MVC to manage state in fyne](/blog/mmpguieditor/)!
+Read more about how I [improved my GUI to add more features to my Macro Pad](/blog/mmpguieditor/)!

 <div style="clear: both;"></div>